josharagon/FitLit-Activity-Tracker/README.md

 #### Project part of curriculum at Turing School of Software Design -
 #### Future updates may include:
 * a page for challenges between friends involving the Activity class.
+* further error handling of responses that deals with any potential issue
+* update for potential data security issues and secure login